- Where are the slides?

 You also have the option “Automatically delete this slide when this condition expires“.
 Let’s say you’re adding a slide for one of your employees who has a birthday on February 2nd., you create a special slide for this event, you add the condition and you choose this option.
 The slides will ONLY be played on February 2nd. and at 23.59 the system automatically deletes the slide to keep your playlist clean at all times.

 Time Range is a bit simpler, here you create a condition saying you want the slide playing every day.
 All you need to do is pick a time of day to start and a time of day to end.
+For an example a restaurant might want to show their lunch menu slide every day between 12:00 and 14:00.

 Screen conditions are a linkage between your slide and one or more screens.
 As a default, a slide will play on all screens, but let’s say you wanted to add weather in your playlist and your screens were physically in different locations.
 You could then add one slide per location and link that slide to screens on that location.